jessepav/lacygoill-wiki-backup/floating_point.md

 ###
 ## How much memory is usually used to store an integer?

-With a 32 bit word.
+With a 32-bit computer word.

 ## Which representation is usually used to store a negative integer?